gordonwatts/func_adl_server/README.md

 Some notes:
 1. If you don't specify all the `rucio.XXX` parameters you can only access the root:// datasets is possible.

-Bringing up the `func-adl-server` on a Docker Desktop one cluster node isn't very difficult.
+2. Bringing up the `func-adl-server` on a Docker Desktop one cluster node isn't very difficult.
    But since this needs a GRID security context and you don't want to lose downloads, it is important to configure some local storage space.
-Create a files called `local_setup.yaml` and populate it as follows (fill in everything between the "<...>" - hopefully this is all self explainitory):
+Create a files called `local_setup.yaml` and populate it as follows (fill in everything between the "<...>" - hopefully this is all self-explanatory):

 ```
 # Some not-to-be-shared info to run the service.